SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 head.appendChild(style);
 ```

-Since I inline the fonts and icons into my CSS files, and then inline the CSS into my JS file (of which only 1 is injected on load), I end up with
+Since we inline the fonts and icons into our CSS files, and then inline the CSS into our JS file (of which only 1 is injected on load), we end up with
 a single packaged app that contains fonts, icons, styles, and application logic.
-The only other request will be necessary media, and the data (we'll
+The only other request will be necessary media and the data (we'll
 get to those).

-You may notice that I now have a couple of combinations of packages. **Yep.** If I have 3 ways to load fonts/icons multiplied by the number of
+You may notice that we now have a couple of combinations of packages. **Yep.** If we have 3 ways to load fonts/icons multiplied by the number of
-build profiles that I chose to create (mobile, oldIE, touch, etc), I can get 10-20 combinations fast.
+build profiles that we chose to create (mobile, oldIE, touch, etc), we can get 10-20 combinations fast.
 I consider this a really good thing.
 When you
 generate them, have some consistent way of naming them, and we'll be able to choose our _exact_ needed app for a user, rather than a lot of extra
 weight for other users.